 About my cookbook—The Minimalist Kitchen: 100 Wholesome Recipes, Essential Tools, and Efficient Techniques published in April 2018 by Oxmoor House.
 It’s a deep reflection of this space.
 You can read more about the book in great detail here.

 About my design philosophy—I prefer simplicity to chaos.
 For that reason, I lean on minimalism to make the everyday more doable.
 Control what you can, so that you can handle the rest.
 I love negative and white space—in my images, on my walls, and in my calendar.
 Where minimalism starts and stops is a bit unpredictable.
 Whether I’m designing a recipe or a room, I wont stop until the form meets the function.
 To have one without the other feels unfinished.

 History of The Faux Martha

 A lot of years ago, I went against everything I learned in marketing class and named my blog after an existing brand—Martha Stewart.
 My grandma called me Martha in high school and college for my many domestic interests.
 I also watched taped episodes of Martha Stewart while working out.
 You know, doing what the cool kids were doing.
 The name seemed fitting, so I bought the URL, and now we’re married for better or worse.

-I started this space to document life after moving away from my Texas family.
+I started this space at the end of 2008 to document life after moving away from my Texas family.
 It quickly turned into a food blog.
-I’d spend hours on the weekend in my tiny Chicago kitchen, as the wife of an always studying husband in graduate school, cooking my heart out, learning to cook.
-Four years in Chicago, two in Connecticut, and now we live in Minneapolis indefinitely, a city I’ve fallen madly in love with.
-We’re in the process of figuring out how to decorate The Fauxhouse, our modern, city farmhouse.
+I’d spend hours on the weekend in my tiny Chicago kitchen, as the wife of an always studying husband in graduate school, cooking the weekend away, learning to cook.
+Four years in Chicago, two in New Haven, and now we live indefinitely in Minneapolis, a city I’ve fallen madly in love with.
+We built a home here, which has also become a large part of this space.
+You can follow along as we slowly decorate The Fauxhouse, our minimal city farmhouse.